lanl/Fierro/README.md

 ```

 # Building the code
-Building the code from source allows you to compile with more targeted hardware optimizations that could offer a significantly faster executable.
+Building the code from source allows you to compile with more targeted hardware optimizations that could offer a potentially faster executable.
-The user should create a new directory where the compiled code will reside.
+To build it yourself, run the following from the root directory.
+The native CPU architecture will automatically be taken into account.
 ```
 mkdir build
 cd build
-cmake .. -DBUILD_EXPLICIT_SOLVER=ON -DBUILD_IMPLICIT_SOLVER=ON
+cmake .. -DBUILD_PARALLEL_EXPLICIT_SOLVER=ON -DBUILD_IMPLICIT_SOLVER=ON
 make -j
 ```

+GPU hardware will be leveraged according to the distribution of Trilinos that **Fierro** is built against.
 You are welcome to only compile one solver or the other, and the one(s) that you did compile will be available through the CLI.

 ## Building dependencies
 **Fierro** depends on both ELEMENTS and Trilinos.
 If you are building **Fierro** for hardware optimizations, you should also also build ELEMENTS from source.
-ELEMENTS is included in the **Fierro** source distribution and building ELEMENTS is enabled by default.
+ELEMENTS is included in the **Fierro** source distribution and building ELEMENTS is enabled by default when building **Fierro**.

 As for Trilinos, we recommend installing the Anaconda package for the desired build into a new Anaconda environment to satisfy **Fierro**'s dependency rather than building it from source.
 If you do wish to build it from source, however, sample build scripts for Trilinos can be found in `Fierro/Trilinos-Build-Scripts`.
+Build scripts for all Anaconda packages can be found in `Fierro/Anaconda-Packages/`.

+## Alternative Build Workflows
+In addition to the primary build workflow described above, there are build scripts for a variety of alternative workflows.
+These scripts can be found under `Fierro/scripts`.
-## Building the explicit Lagrangian methods with Kokkos
+### Building the explicit Lagrangian methods with Kokkos
 Explicit Lagrangian codes are being added to the repository that are written using MATAR+Kokkos and run with fine-grained parallellism on multi-core CPUs and GPUs.
 Build scripts are provided for each Lagrangian code, and those scripts follow those used in the [MATAR](https://github.com/lanl/MATAR/) GitHub repository.
 The scripts to build the Lagrangian codes (that use MATAR+Kokkos) are in the scripts folder.
 The user must update the modules loaded by the build scripts (for the compiler etc.), and then type
 ```
 source build-it.sh